 The Key Benefits of Health Savings Accounts

-You must be enrolled in a high-deductible health insurance plan to qualify.
+Eligibility requires that you must be enrolled in a high-deductible health insurance plan.
 You can't be covered by another type of health insurance plan such as an HMO or a PPO-type plan.

 There are no income limitations to qualify for a health savings account.
-By contrast, individual retirement accounts require that a person has earned income.
-There is no such requirement for HSAs.
+Individual retirement accounts (IRAs) require that a person must have earned income, but there's no such requirement for HSAs.

 How Contributions Are Treated

-Contributions to an HSA are tax deductible on the first page of Form 1040 as an adjustment to income.
-You don't have to take them as an itemized deduction for medical expenses, which can have limited tax impact because these itemized deductions are limited to expenses paid in excess of 7.5 percent of your adjusted gross income.
+Contributions to an HSA are tax deductible on your Form 1040 tax return as an adjustment to income.
+You don't have to take them as an itemized deduction for medical expenses, which can have limited tax impact because itemized medical deductions are limited to expenses paid in excess of 7.5 percent of your adjusted gross income as of the 2018 tax year.
 This threshold is scheduled to increase to 10 percent in 2019.
-The health savings account does not have a similar limitation.
+The health savings account doesn't have a similar limitation.

-Contributions for a particular tax year are due by the same day as the deadline for the filing your return, usually April 15.
-For example, you can contribute savings for tax year 2018 from January 1, 2018 to April 15, 2019.
+Contributions for a particular tax year are due by the same day as the filing deadline for your tax return, which is usually April 15 unless this date falls on a weekend or holiday.
+In that case, the deadline is the next business day.
+You can contribute savings for tax year 2018 from January 1, 2018 until April 15, 2019.

-Unfortunately, no HSA contributions or tax deductions are permitted if you're enrolled in Medicare Part A or Part B.
+Unfortunately, no HSA contributions or tax deductions are permitted if you're enrolled in Medicare.

 Earnings Are Tax-Exempt